Feeling a bit lost? Lacklustre? You may have decision fatigue. But, if you are suffering any of these signs, here are a few ways you can avoid it.

 How to get over decision fatigue

 Understand how productive you are during the day.
-Look at your working patterns and make a conscious, active effort to reduce the number of small decisions you need to make.
+Look at your working patterns and start by trying to reduce the number of insignificant minor decisions you need to make during the day.

 You might find it depends on your industry.
 Apparently, writers are early birds and find their productivity peaks during the morning.
 Software developers, however, don’t hit peak productivity until 2 pm!